Python-PyQt/PyQt6-Docs/descriptions/QtCore/QThread-c.rst

 To choose the name that your thread will be given (as identified by the command ``ps -L`` on Linux, for example), you can call :sip:ref:`~PyQt6.QtCore.QObject.setObjectName` before starting the thread.
 If you don't call :sip:ref:`~PyQt6.QtCore.QObject.setObjectName`, the name given to your thread will be the class name of the runtime type of your thread object (for example, ``"RenderThread"`` in the case of the `Mandelbrot <https://doc.qt.io/qt-6/qtcore-threads-mandelbrot-example.html>`_ example, as that is the name of the :sip:ref:`~PyQt6.QtCore.QThread` subclass).
 Note that this is currently not available with release builds on Windows.

-.. seealso:: QThreadStorage, `Mandelbrot <https://doc.qt.io/qt-6/qtcore-threads-mandelbrot-example.html>`_, `Producer and Consumer using Semaphores <https://doc.qt.io/qt-6/qtcore-threads-semaphores-example.html>`_, `Producer and Consumer using Wait Conditions <https://doc.qt.io/qt-6/qtcore-threads-waitconditions-example.html>`_, Thread Support in Qt.
+.. seealso:: QThreadStorage, `Mandelbrot <https://doc.qt.io/qt-6/qtcore-threads-mandelbrot-example.html>`_, `Producer and Consumer using Semaphores <https://doc.qt.io/qt-6/qtcore-threads-semaphores-example.html>`_, `Producer and Consumer using Wait Conditions <https://doc.qt.io/qt-6/qtcore-threads-waitconditions-example.html>`_, Multi-threading in Qt.